polkadot-fellows/RFCs/text/0167-snowbridge-circuit-breakers.md

 P→E transfers (burns of Ethereum assets, locks of PNAs) do not offset the meter.

-The cap works exactly like the Gateway breaker: per-asset, tracked by denomination (no oracle), gross flow, a governance-set cap with a floor, and a 24h auto-lift.
+The cap works exactly like the Gateway breaker: per-asset, tracked by denomination (no oracle), gross flow, a governance-set cap, and a 24h auto-lift.

 The breaker keeps a gross meter per asset: value arriving from Ethereum (E→P).
 Transfers of the same asset between Asset Hub and other parachains are not counted.
 A flow only counts when it comes from Ethereum.

 When an inbound (E→P) transfer would breach the cap, it is not delivered.
-It is held, and completed automatically once the cap is no longer breached.
+It is held, and goes through automatically once the lock lifts.
+On Ethereum, relayers resubmit held transfers instead.
 A backlog drains gradually rather than all at once, so releasing held transfers cannot immediately re-trip the cap.
-Until release, the funds are not credited to the beneficiary, so a transfer later judged malicious can simply be dropped.
-On Ethereum, relayers resubmit held transfers once the cap lifts.
-On Asset Hub, held transfers go through automatically once the cap lifts.
+Until release, the funds are not credited to the beneficiary, so governance can drop a transfer judged malicious.
+As on Ethereum, held transfers are not released while the bridge is halted.
 The exact mechanism is left to the implementation.

 Caps are set through a root-gated `set_cap` extrinsic on the Snowbridge System Frontend pallet on Asset Hub, the same pallet the Gateway cap is routed through (see "Caps set by Governance"), so both caps share one governance surface.
 Trip and lift events are emitted so the existing relayer monitoring can watch for them and page on-call, and halt the bridge via the emergency pause if the spike turns out to be real.